seanchon/beo_datastore/README.md

 # DEMO NOTEBOOK

-To get a feel for the underlying data, the following Jupyter Notebook can be launched.
-(Note: To expand upon the demo and load additional data, see the next section on [LOADING DATA](#loading-data).)
+To get a feel for the underlying data, a Jupyter Notebook can be launched which contains demo scripts.
+(Note: Base fixtures are needed for the demo scripts to run.
+See [LOADING DATA](#loading-data).)

-Enable [RISE](https://github.com/damianavila/RISE) for presentation views.
+Configuration note: enable [RISE](https://github.com/damianavila/RISE) for presentation views.

 ```
 (<env_name>)$ jupyter-nbextension install rise --py --sys-prefix